 No discrimination.
 What to do in case of a conflict.
 You can’t modify the contract.

 Ask your agent how the contract can be terminated.

-It also has a section that allows for additional provisions, meaning they are not standard and your agent probably added them.
+It also has a section that allows for additional provisions, meaning they are not standard.
 Our agent added a provision that says that we can terminate the agreement at any time with no penalties.
-I thought that was pretty unusual, and because of it, I didn’t have the usual twinge of “I sure hope I didn’t just miss the fine print where I signed away my first born.”
+I thought that was pretty unusual.
+Because of it, I didn’t have the usual twinge of “I sure hope I didn’t just miss the fine print where I signed away my first born.”